mnipper/AndroidSurvey/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+If you are interested in contributing, please read through the wiki first.
 New question types are especially welcome!
 See this [wiki page](https://github.com/mnipper/AndroidSurvey/wiki/Adding-a-Question-Type) for instructions.